 Office 365 (Outlook) - Protect Feature (Encrypted Messages)

-Microsoft recently debuted a new "Protect" feature in Outlook on the web and Outlook 2016.
+Microsoft recently debuted a new "Encrypt" feature in Outlook on the web and Outlook 2016.
 This feature will allow you to send emails that are protected from copying, forwarding, and/or printing.

-In Outlook on the web, when composing a new email, users can opt to protect an email by clicking the button between Attach and Discard:
+In Outlook on the web, when composing a new email, users can opt to Encrypt an email by clicking the button between Attach and Discard:

 If you click Change Permissions in the banner that appears, you can select from multiple permission levels: